Crew: Rachel (& Richard Pennell)

 “Growing Up On A Farm” by Myrtle Connolly, pages 15-16

-George Mathew Pennell, Jr.
+Pennell: George Mathew, Jr.

 George Jr. was born March 22, 1883.
 He was the son of George Mathew Pennell Sr. and Charlotte Edmunds of Rutherglen, Ontario.
 George Sr. was the brother of my grandmother, Alice Smith (nee Pennell).